 Ventilation must be set according to applicable standards.
-Set the fan speed in menu 5.1.5.
+The supply air flow is adjusted so that it is 80% of the exhaust air flow.
+The settings are made in menus 5.1.5 and 5.1.6.

 Even if ventilation is roughly set at installation it is important that a ventilation adjustment is ordered and permitted.